joelstrohmeier/website/src/blog/service-design-and-accessibility.md

 What we find is all of the 'good services' principles contribute to removing barriers to accessibility in some way.

 Organisations often invest money and effort into improving their public-facing touchpoints &mdash; such as their website, emails and mobile applications.
 But, they often only address the symptoms of user experience issues.
-A key factor that separates 'service design' from other disciples is that it considers the internal machinations of an organisation and how this impacts the public-facing user experience.
+A key factor that separates 'service design' from other disciplines is that it considers the internal machinations of an organisation and how this impacts the public-facing user experience.

 To provide an example, if call centre staff are 'outsourced' in another country and cannot access the same customer complaints database as, say, an operations team how does this impact the organisation in its ability to provide a connected and positive end-to-end experience for effective responses to customer complaints?